-For more information about situations in which you may need to ask us for reimbursement or to pay a bill you have received from a provider, see the "Requests for Payment" section.
+For more information about situations in which you may need to ask us for reimbursement or to pay a bill you

 Note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
 See the "Coverage Decisions, Appeals, and Complaints" section for more information.